 Causation.
 A driver can be convicted of negligent homicide only if there's proof that the negligent driving was a legal cause of the death.
 It's not enough to merely show the defendant drove negligently and someone died—there needs to be a direct link between the defendant's driving and the death.

-Generally, negligent homicide is a class A misdemeanor.
-Convicted motorists face up to a year in jail and/or a maximum $2,500 in fines.
+As a class A misdemeanor, vehicular homicide carries up to a year in jail and/or a maximum of $2,500 in fines.
+The driver will also face a one-year license revocation.

-However, negligent homicide is a class B felony—a much more serious offense—if the motorist committed the offense while:
+Negligent homicide is a class B felony—a much more serious offense—if the motorist committed the offense while:

-For purposes of the negligent homicide statute, "intoxicated" means affected to such a degree that the motorist's "reactions, motor skills, and judgment are substantially altered and the operator therefore constitutes a clear and substantial danger of physical injury or death to himself or herself or to another person."
+For purposes of the negligent homicide statute, "intoxicated" means affected to such a degree that the motorist's "reactions, motor skills, and judgment are substantially altered and the operator, therefore, constitutes a clear and substantial danger of physical injury or death to himself or herself or to another person."
 The statute defines "fatigued" as having been without sleep for at least 24 hours.

 Drivers who are convicted of negligent homicide as a class B felony face five to 20 years in prison and up to $15,000 in fines.

-All negligent homicide convictions result in a one-year license revocation.
+Felony negligent homicide convictions result in a one-year license revocation.

 A negligent homicide conviction comes with serious consequences.
 If you've been arrested for negligent homicide—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.